DinoKao23/ML2024_V1/READMECA02.md

 # Email Spam Classifier using Naive Bayes
 ## Overview
-This email spam classifier is a machine learning program that uses the Naive Bayes algorithm to differentiate between spam and non-spam (ham) emails.
+This email spam classifier is a machine learning program that uses the Naive Bayes algorithm to differentiate between spam and non-spam emails.
 It's designed to be a supervised learning solution, requiring training data to learn the characteristics of spam and ham emails.

 ## Requirements and imports
 Python 3.x: the version of python that is being used.